xshen796/Proteomics_Workshop_Practical/Session_ii/PTN_LAG3_SCZ_practical.md

     ## Harmonising 3045_72_PTN_PTN (WWlYLm) and SCZ (mI3waR)

-## Run two-sample Mendelian randomisation (Wald ratio test and sign)
+## Run two-sample Mendelian randomisation (Wald ratio and Steiger directionality tests)

 ➡️ Use the script below to run Wald ratio test.
 See result below: